-In May 2019 we had the best time chartering a sailboat in the British Virgin Islands as a family.
+In May 2019 and we had the best time chartering a sailboat in the British Virgin Islands as a family.
 We were on a 40′ catamaran through The Moorings and bareboated it for seven glorious days.
-We loved taking a sailing charter with our kids!
+We loved taking a sailing charter vacation with our kids so much that we went again in April of 2023.

-Not only did we recap it in detail in the post listed above and create a video showcasing our trip, I also shared our experience on Instagram (our trip is saved as a highlight if you want to view it).
+I shared our experiences on Instagram (our trips are saved as a highlight if you want to view them).
 Through our sharing, I received numerous questions about our trip- from the cost, to the necessary skills needed to take such a trip, to the actual how to put the trip together.

-How much does a trip like this cost?
+How much does a sailing charter vacation cost?

-There is a boat for every budget, ranging anywhere from $3,000 to $30,000 per week, and everywhere in between.
+There is a boat for every budget, and the range is large.
 Pricing varies depending on the size and type of boat you choose (a 50’ catamaran will cost more than a 40’ monohull), and the time of year you choose to sail.
 Keep in mind that the ideal way to organize a trip like this is to invite multiple families or couples to join you, so that you split the cost evenly.
 The charters are not priced per-person; they are priced per-day.
 How you split the cost is entirely up to you.
 They also offer 4 different typed of charter: Bareboat Sailing, Power charters, Skippered charters, and all-inclusive Crewed charters, all of which carry different price points.
+Click here to price your specific trip.

 Do you have to have prior sailing experience?

 If you plan to do a Bareboat charter and sail the boat yourself, yes, prior sailing experience is required.
-Depending on the destination in which you choose to sail, official sailing certification may be required, but in most of The Moorings locations you simply need to fill out a resume of sailing experience beforehand, and The Moorings will inform you whether you are qualified.
+Depending on the destination in which you choose to sail, official sailing certification may be required, but in most of The Moorings locations, including in the British Virgin Island, you simply need to fill out a resume of sailing experience beforehand, and The Moorings will inform you whether you are qualified.
 Alternatively, if you do not have sailing experience, you can always hire a Moorings Captain to do all the work for you while you relax!

-How complicated is it to plan a trip like this?
+How complicated is it to plan a sailing charter vacation?
 How long did it take?

 What are the things you are grateful you packed?
 What are the things you wish you would have left behind?